Success Skills and Attitudes

 - Hall of Fame – Achievement comes in many forms.
 For some it’s attaining a top grade in school, losing weight, or excelling in a sport, for others it’s overcoming an obstacle, attaining accolades at work or building a relationship.
 Whatever the goal, it takes much effort, skill, and courage to achieve great things.
 Set to the uplifting song “Hall of Fame” this message inspires viewers to achieve their own goals. https://www.passiton.com/inspirational-stories-tv-spots/148-hall-of-fame

 - Power of the Dream – Falling off the beam was a real challenge to her!
 Yet she did very well.
 This spot also has an extra layer of meaning for those who know ESL (English Sign Language), which the hearing-impaired gymnast and her coach are using to speak to each other. https://www.passiton.com/inspirational-stories-tv-spots/77-power-of-the-dream

 Demonstrate the relationship between learning and work.
 (Elementary)

 The students will be introduced to the ways different community helpers learned how to do their jobs.
 They will compare what they are learning to the education these workers have had.

 - Gather materials showing people performing a job.

 - Ask students to describe what is being done such as someone working on a house, driving a truck, working on a highway, conducting a trial, working in a laboratory, and many others.

 - Students list some of the skills needed to do the jobs such as measuring, reading a map, planning, studying laws, writing out procedures, etc. • Ask students what subjects (mathematics, reading) are required to do these jobs.

-- Students will account for the relationship of those skills they listed to the school work they are now doing.
+- Have students account for the relationship of those skills they listed to the schoolwork they are now doing.